-The SW Stafford Road and SW 65th Avenue intersection is under Clackamas County jurisdiction and currently fails to meet County operating standards under existing 2021 conditions.
-The Clackamas County 20-year Capital Project List a proposed future roundabout at the Stafford Road / SW 65th Ave / Elligsen Road intersection (Project ID 1079) is the recommended improvement.
-In the City of Wilsonville TSP, a traffic signal or roundabout has been identified as a High Priority Project Spot Improvement-03 (SI-03) at the same intersection.
+The Traffic Impact Analysis for the project (DKS, November 2021) did not include analysis of the SW Stafford Road/SW 65th Avenue intersection, as it was found to already fail to meet Clackamas County standards under existing 2021 conditions.
+The Clackamas County 20-year Capital Project List includes a proposed future roundabout at the SW Stafford Road/SW 65th Avenue/SW Elligsen Road intersection (Project ID 1079) as the recommended improvement.
+The City's Transportation System Plan identifies this as a high priority project (Project SI-03) under the jurisdiction of Clackamas County.
 The City's cost share of the project is 25% of the total project cost with the County funding the remaining portion.
 The transportation SDC's collected as part of this development will contribute toward the City's share of the proposed intersection improvement costs.
-As the Stafford Road / SW 65th Avenue intersection is outside the City's jurisdiction, it is not possible to require the completion of these improvements within the specified timeframe.
+As the SW Stafford Road/SW 65th Avenue intersection is outside the City's jurisdiction, it is not possible to require the completion of these improvements within the specified timeframe.
 The improvements will be constructed on the timeline set forth by the County's 20-Year Capital Project List.
-In the meantime, the City's Boeckman Creek Corridor Project, which includes improving the intersection of Canyon Creek Road and Boeckman Road, will also include temporary signalization at the Stafford Road / SW 65th Avenue intersection, which will improve the flow of traffic at this intersection.
+In the meantime, the City's Boeckman Creek Corridor Project, which includes improving the intersection of SW Canyon Creek Road and SW Boeckman Road, will also include temporary signalization at the SW Stafford Road/SW 65^{th} Avenue intersection, which will improve the flow of traffic at this intersection.